-The Fire Department wants to increase its Hazmat Grant budget for a one-time purchase of equipment to bring the Dive Rescue Team up to full capacity.
-Our Dive Control Board is in the process of training new personnel to staff the team fully.
-This will require additional sets of equipment not accounted for in the current budget.
+The Fire Department wants to increase its Hazmat budget for a one-time purchase of equipment to bring the Dive Rescue Team up to full capacity.
+This will require additional equipment not accounted for in the current budget.
 Additionally, some of our equipment is outdated and would not be cost-effective to service.
-The team has a unique opportunity to trade in some of that equipment and receive credit toward a new purchase.
-This newer equipment would also allow our team to service in-house, resulting in long-term cost savings for maintenance.
-The request also contains equipment needed to keep our team on par with the industry standard.
+The requested, newer equipment, will also reduce ongoing equipment maintenance costs.